elkcityhazard/andrew-mccall-hugo/andrew-mccall/content/services/traverse-city-web-design.md

 process_title: Our Web Design Process
 process:
 - title: Goal Identification
-  description: We work with you to identify what your business goals are and what
+  Description: We work with you to identify what your business goals are and what
     the purpose of your website is going to be.
   index: 1
 - title: Scope Definition
-  description: Once we know your site's goals, we start to think about what web pages
+  Description: Once we know your site's goals, we start to think about what web pages
     and features your new site will need to fulfill your goals.
 This is when we also start to develop a timeline for your project.
   index: 2
 - title: Sitemap and Wireframing
-  description: We create a sitemap to start thinking of how your site's pages will
+  Description: We create a sitemap to start thinking of how your site's pages will
     relate to each other.
 Then we start to wireframe your project to give you a visualization of how your site's layout will start to look.
   index: 3
 - title: Content Creation
-  description: Now that we have an overall idea of your site, it's time for you to
+  Description: Now that we have an overall idea of your site, it's time for you to
     go to action.
 Having your content is vital to the process.
 This is where you write out your content and gather any media assets your site will need so we can ensure your content is laid out perfectly on your new site.
   index: 4
 - title: Visual Assets
-  description: Now that we have an idea of how content will flow on the website, we
+  Description: Now that we have an idea of how content will flow on the website, we
     can start thinking about your visual branding.
 Some businesses may already have a visual brand to work with.
 Don't worry if you don't.
 We can help you achieve a visual branding that leaves a lasting impression.
   index: 5
 - title: Testing Your Site
-  description: Now that all of the pages are well defined and we have an idea of how
+  Description: Now that all of the pages are well defined and we have an idea of how
     to display your content, it is time to make sure it is functioning correctly.
 We combine manual and automated methods to test the functionality of your website for errors.
   index: 6
 - title: Launch Time
-  description: Once everything is working at tip-top performance, it is time to plan
+  Description: Once everything is working at tip-top performance, it is time to plan
     and launch your new website.
 This is when we plan the date and time and figure out how you are going to let people know about your new website!
   index: 7
 - title:
-  description:
+  Description:
   index:
   display: none
 faq: